Texiwill/aac-lib/base/README.md

 ### Description
-A bash script to automatically install all the requirements to use Puppet as the configuration manager for CentOS/RHEL installations as well as other one off installations such as PowerCLI w/PowerNSX, DNSCrypt, fpm, and Puppet Server.
+A bash script to automatically install all the requirements to use Puppet as the configuration manager for CentOS/RHEL installations as well as other one off installations such as PowerCLI w/PowerNSX, ovftool, DNSCrypt, fpm, and Puppet Server.

 Why did I create these scripts?
 To help keep my configuration up to date across Linux and to install specific items like PowerCLI and DNSCrypt.
 While the scripts are pretty generic they are targeted for CentOS/RHEL 6 or 7 builds.
+In addition, since VMware is no longer working on the vSphere Management Appliance, I have created one to replace/improve, that includes PowerCLI, PowerNSX, vCLI, and ovftool.

 The problem is that some one offs work better installed via scripts.
 Configuring the puppet server for example is one such.